This post may contain affiliate links. Please read our privacy policy.

 Tzatziki

-And if you are as fond tzatziki as much as I am, you may want to make extra to serve up with pita chips the next day, or perhaps to dollop on a piece of grilled chicken or a chop.
-Leftover roasted meat thinly sliced and piled into a pita with tzatziki makes a great makeshift gyro (lamb, beef, pork, or yes, turkey!).
-Tzatziki is best eaten within a day of making, as the mixture can start to become a bit watery from the cucumbers.
+If you are as fond of tzatziki as I am, you may want to make extra to serve up with pita chips, or perhaps to dollop on a piece of grilled chicken or grilled salmon.
+Leftover roasted meat, thinly-sliced and piled into a pita with tzatziki, makes a great makeshift gyro — you can do this with roasted leg of lamb, beef, pork, or even roast turkey.

-The most popular, versatile and refreshing Greek condiment and dip, made with chopped cucumber, yogurt, garlic, and fresh herbs.
+The most popular, versatile and refreshing Greek condiment and dip, Tzatziki is made with chopped cucumber, yogurt, garlic, and fresh herbs.

 Tweet This